 - Associate broker: Someone who has taken education classes and earned an associates broker’s license and works under the management of a qualifying broker.

 - REALTOR®: A real estate agent/broker who is a member of the National Association of REALTORS®, which means that he or she must uphold the standards of the association and its code of ethics.

 - In other states, anyone who takes a course, passes a real estate exam and earns a real estate license and may be known as a Real Estate Agent/Salesperson.
 State requirements vary, but in all states you must take a minimum number of classes and pass a test to earn your license.

-- To apply for an Associate broker you must have completed the 30-hour pre-licensing courses in Real Estate Principles and Practice, Real Estate Law, and Broker Basics and pass the broker’s examination.
-You will also be required to submit a DPS finger print, submit an errors and omissions insurance certificate and pay the $270 licensing fee.
+- To apply for an Associate broker you must have completed the 36-hour pre-licensing courses in Real Estate Principles and Practice, Real Estate Law, and Broker Basics and pass the broker’s examination.
+You will also be required to submit a DPS finger print, submit an errors and omissions insurance certificate and pay any licensing fees.

-- All active and inactive associate brokers and qualifying brokers shall successfully complete thirty (30) credit hours of continuing education in courses approved by the commission during each 3-year licensing cycle.
-All active qualifying brokers are required to successfully complete a six (6) hour qualifying broker refresher course as a condition of license renewal or as a condition of reinstatement of qualifying broker status.
+- All active and inactive associate brokers and qualifying brokers shall successfully complete thirty (42) credit hours of continuing education in courses approved by the commission during each 3-year licensing cycle. ( to include 8 hour NMREC Core Couse annually and 4 hour Ethics within the 3 license period ) , All active qualifying brokers are required to successfully complete a six (6) hour qualifying broker refresher course as a condition of license renewal or as a condition of reinstatement of qualifying broker status.